-The government looks set to change the way off-payroll workers in the private sector are taxed.
-You have until 10 August to contribute to a consultation on how that legislation should be introduced.
+The government looks set to change the way off-payroll workers in the private sector are taxed from April 2020.
+You have until 28 May 2019 to contribute to a consultation on how the legislation should look.

 HMRC believes the existing IR35 legislation "is not working effectively, and non-compliance is widespread".
 It estimates that only 10% of PSCs that should apply the legislation actually do so.

 Draft legislation to implement these changes will be issued in the summer of 2019 as part of draft Finance Bill 2019.